-The Academy’s most distinctive feature is its membership of over 850 Fellows.
+The Academy’s most distinctive feature is its membership of nearly 1,000 Fellow.
 These Fellows are public managers and scholars, business executives and labor leaders, current and former cabinet officers, members of Congress, governors, mayors, state legislators, and diplomats.
 Individually, Fellows provide unparalleled insight and experience.
 Collectively, they are the Academy’s primary vehicle for addressing current and emerging issues and contributing to the intellectual and popular discourse on government.
 Fellows elect new members of the Academy each year.

 Current Fellows nominate candidates in the Spring of every year.
 A Fellows Nominating Committee reviews all nominations and determines which candidates will be voted on by the current Fellowship.
 A candidate must receive 35% of the vote to be inducted at the Academy's Fall Meeting, which is normally in November of every year.